-s26.
+JPN s26.
 Japanese Popular Culture.
 Texts include theoretical writings on consumer culture and the mass media; anthropological writings on Japanese culture; and a number of primary texts, including novels, comics, films, and television animation.
 Discussion topics include sexuality and violence in animation, ethnic consciousness in the fashion industry, and Japan's global technological prowess and science fiction.
+Conducted in English.
 Enrollment limited to 30.
+Offered with varying frequency.
 M. Wender.

-s50.
+JPN s50.
 Independent Study.
 Students, in consultation with a faculty advisor, individually design and plan a course of study or research not offered in the curriculum.
 Course work includes a reflective component, evaluation, and completion of an agreed-upon product.
-Sponsorship by a faculty member in the program/department, a course prospectus, and permission of the chair is required.
+Sponsorship by a faculty member in the program/department, a course prospectus, and permission of the chair are required.
 Students may register for no more than one independent study during a Short Term.
+Normally offered every year.
 Staff.